 Quinoa: Where Does It Come From?

+Originally, quinoa was grown in the Andes Mountains, but due to its ever-increasing demand, it is now grown in over 70 countries including China, North America, France, India, Africa and the Middle East.
 Though people still struggle to pronounce it, this seed has become an important superfood.
 Observing so many orders and quinoa-packed kitchen shelves, we were left wondering about what is quinoa anyway?
 Well, we know that it is a seed that can be cooked like a grain, but from where does it come?
 If you don’t already know, you are just about to get the answer.

 Quinoa seed has taken the entire limelight of quinoa and that is the part of the plant we typically eat.
 In order to get these tiny beads, the plant needs to flower properly first.
-During the harvest time, this plant shreds off all it’s leaves, it’s just seed heads on the stalk.
+During harvest time, this plant shreds off all its leaves, it’s just seed heads on the stalk.
 Most of the time seeds are left to dry on the stalk itself, while sometimes they are dried after harvesting.
 A simple hard shake is enough to release these tiny beads off from the seed head.

 - 0 Comments